NIRALUser/DTIPlaygroundTools/README.md

 This project builds tools which are used for DTIPlayground project.

-These Softwares will be installed
+These Softwares will be installed in dtiplayground-tools directory

-- ImageMath
+- niral_utilities (ImageMath, Crop tools, ...)
 - ResampleDTIlogEuclidean
-- CropDTI
+- DTIProcess (dtiprocess, dtiaverage, dtiestim, ... )
-- dtiprocess
+- BRAINSTools (BRAINSFit)
-- BRAINSFit
+- AtlasWerks (GreedyAtlas, ...)
 - GreedyAtlas
-- dtiaverage
+- ANTs
 - DTI-Reg
 - MriWatcher
+- ITKTransformTools
+- DCMTK
+- Trafic
-- unu
+- teem (unu, ...)

 ## Build environment